Ghostbusters: Afterlife: Creature effects

 Egon's Aztec Death Whistle was designed by Landon Lott under Jason Reitman's instruction, and despite the claim in the film that whistles like it are "designed to ward off evil spirits", their actual purpose remains unclear.

 Ramis's likeness was recreated with digital makeup created by Pier Lefebvre and his team at Moving Picture Company (MPC) Film in Los Angeles, scanned from his appearance in the original films to create his digital double with alterations on it based on several photographs taken before his death and footage of him being aged.
 Bob Gunton and Ivan Reitman (his right hand holding Mckenna Grace's to steady the barrel of a proton pack's neutron wand) physically performed the role.
 Special effects technicians and puppeteers, including Ronald Binion (suit puppeteer for Slimer in the 2016 Ghostbusters film), portrayed Egon's poltergeist by puppeteering objects and lights in his house and storm-cellar laboratory.

 Filming

-Under the working title "Rust City", principal photography began on July 12, 2019, in and around Calgary, Alberta, and lasted until October.
+Principal photography began on July 12, 2019, under the working title Rust City, in and around Calgary, Alberta, and lasted until October.
 Location filming occurred in surrounding communities such as Crossfield, Beiseker, Drumheller and Fort Macleod (Muncher chase scene) during July and August.
 Other locations around Alberta were also used.
-Filming was wrapped after sixty-eight days on October 18.
+Filming wrapped on October 18.